 You see, eBay doesn’t automatically log you out of your account, so it’s simple for a child to get in there.
 But, what worries me most is that Paypal DOES log you out…automatically in fact.
 But somehow, month after month, little girls are ordering my toys and paying with their parents Paypal account.

 My advice is this…

-If we are going to teach our children how to use a computer and get online, something I didn’t even learn until junior high – and trust me, even schools are teaching our kids how to work ipads at 5 years old!
-My son can work an ipad better than I can!!!! – then we also need to make sure we are teaching them responsibility.
+If we are going to teach our children how to use a computer and get online, something I didn’t even learn until junior high – and trust me, even schools are teaching our kids how to work iPads at 5 years old!
+My son can work an iPad better than I can!!!! – then we also need to make sure we are teaching them responsibility.
 How getting into someone else’s account is stealing, not only that, but it is a crime.
 If they were older, it would be punishable by law should you wish to press charges, family or not.

 Have you ever had your children access your accounts?
 Do you have a password on your computer at start-up?
 What preventative measures do you take to protect your bank account from being defrauded or is this the first you’ve ever contemplated the possibility?
-Any tips on practical ways a parent can safeguard their information?
+Any tips and tricks on practical ways a parent can safeguard their information?
 Perhaps even taking the keyboard with you to work?
 There wouldn’t be much a child could do without a keyboard.